srcmilena/srcmilena/README.md

 This is my presentation.

-My name is Milena, I live in Sao Paulo, Brazil.
+My name is Milena, I live in São Paulo, Brazil.

 I am a technology lover but, I studied civil engineering for almost three years.
 I decided to stop and gave myself time to think and be aware of my future.
 After that, I got my conclusion so, I started to follow tech/dev departments.
 Currently, I am studying to become a Full-Stack developer.